USM Alger: Performance in CAF competitions

 Then he became the team participated in a systematic manner in various competitions such as African Cup Winners' Cup, CAF Cup, CAF Confederation Cup and the CAF Champions League until 2007 except in 2001 where the team disqualified in 2000 of the African Cup Winners Cup to be punished not to participate in any African competition for a whole year because of the participation an ineligible goalkeeper Burkinabé Siaka Coulibaly against JS du Ténéré from Niger in the second leg, In 2003 the team to reach the semi-finals of the African Champions League at the hands of ousts champion Enyimba, and after an absence of eight years from the African Champions League USM Alger managed to reach the final in 2015 for the first time in its history, but was defeated against TP Mazembe 4–1 on aggregate.

+In 2017 USM Alger reach the semi-final in the CAF Champions League and lost to Wydad Casablanca 3–1 on aggregate.

+In 2018 USM Alger lost to Al Masry in the quarter final of CAF Confederation Cup 0–1 on aggregate.

+2019 CAF Champions League USM Alger could not qualify from the group stage.

+In 2023 USM Alger returned to The CAF Confederation Cup and they beat the Moroccan TeamASFAR Rabat in the quarter final 4–3 on aggregate and then went on to the semi-final against ASEC Mimosa and beat them 2–0 on aggregate, in the end they were crowned as Champions They won the championship well-deservedly and won the first continental title in their history against The Tanzanian team Young Africans in the Final.

+in 2023 USM Alger went on to win its second continental title in its history, this time it was The CAF Super Cup and they won it for the first time ever against Al Ahly, The Algerian team surprised and overthrew the Egyptian giant.

+USM Alger is now one of the most successful teams in Africa.

 Players

-Algerian teams are limited to two foreign players.
+Algerian teams are limited to four foreign players.
 The squad list includes only the principal nationality of each player;